-Text message reminders, artificial intelligence, and second gift conversion emails are just a few tactics that you can employ in your own fundraising program to boost renewal performance and, ultimately, improve donor retention.
-Join us to learn about these new techniques and to get a refresher on some of the longstanding best practices that continue to make an impact.
+Text message reminders, artificial intelligence, and second-gift conversion emails are just a few tactics you can employ in your fundraising program to boost renewal performance and, ultimately, improve donor retention.
+Join us to learn about these new techniques and get a refresher on some of the longstanding best practices that continue to make an impact.

 David Olson: Welcome to Keep Them Coming Back for More: Renewal Strategies to Improve Retention.
 We’d like to say good morning, good afternoon, or good evening, depending on from what part of the world you’re coming to us from.
 But my name is David Olson.
 I work in operations with the agency services.

 I’m talking to you live from Sarasota, Florida.
 Also with us today is JC Bouvier.
 He’s a senior director for marketing strategy in the digital world.
 I believe unless he’s traveling, JC’s joining us from Cape Cod, Massachusetts.

 And our other colleague is Leanne Barkley, account manager agency services.
 She works up out of our Plymouth office and is currently located, I think in Lakeville Mass.

 Behind the curtain and moderating our session today, is Amy Houke and she’s going to keep us on task.

 Some of the things that we’re going to introduce to you are a number of different renewal tactics and strategies that we have found to be useful over the past couple of years.